The Beats Solo 3 Wireless feel like they’re having something of an identity crisis.

 Of course the headline feature of these cans is the W1 chip, and it offers a number of benefits, especially to iPhone users, but some that Android phones can take advantage of too.

-For iOS users, there’s a seamless link with the iPhone 7.
+For iOS users, there’s a seamless link with your iPhone.
 Turn the headphones on and your iPhone will ask if you want to connect.

 Android users will have to spend a little longer following the regular Bluetooth pairing procedure, but they will at least get to share two of the bigger improvements the W1 chip has to offer.